The Fear of Making Mistakes – How to Transcend Above It?

-Gradually, the new idea – “it is ok for me to make mistakes”- really sinks in and I developed the courage to take more calculated, smart risks to skyrocket my life to the next level.
+Gradually, the new idea – “it is ok for me to make mistakes”- really sinks in.
+I developed the courage to take more calculated, smart risks to skyrocket my life to the next level.

 This tool I created for myself was amazing in my transformation process!
 So I’ve decided to share it with others as well.

-It can help you to feel strong enough to deal with obstacles and mistakes and most importantly – detach your sense of self-worth from the mistakes you made.
+It can help you to feel strong enough to deal with obstacles and mistakes.
+But most importantly – detach your sense of self-worth from the mistakes you made.

 Fear can wear many outfits and they’re all somewhat related.

-The fear of failure, success, rejection, and the fear of mistakes are intertwined in one another.
+The fear of failure, success, rejection, and the fear of making mistakes are intertwined in one another.

 The great thing about it is that if you address one fear at its root cause, it has a domino effect on your other fears in life and these could be solved on their own later.